j-clemons/extended-dbt-slack/README.md

 ## Optional Environment Variables
 `NOTIFY_NON_FAILING_ERRORS` - Set to `yes` to notify for errors that do not cause the run to error.
 (E.g. Source Freshness)

+`MESSAGE_LIMIT` - Maximum number of error messages to send into a single Slack thread.
+Prevents overflow of threads.
+Defaults to 50.